Yigityaldiz/SampleArt_backend/ARCHITECTURE.md

 All responses are JSON.
 Successful responses wrap payloads as `{ "data": ... }`.
 Errors follow `{ "error": { "message": string, ... } }` with appropriate HTTP status.

 Authentication: All routes except `/health` require auth.
-In development, mock auth is active; in production, Clerk middleware verifies JWTs.
+In development/test, the mock auth middleware is active; in production, Cognito middleware verifies JWTs issued by the configured User Pool.

 ### Health
 - `GET /health`